railsware/mailtrap-php/README.md

 ## Usage
 You should use Composer autoloader in your application to automatically load your dependencies.
-All the examples below assume you've already included this in your file:

 Here's how to send a message using the SDK: